bueltge/authenticator/readme.md

     $authenticator_options = apply_filters( 'authenticator_get_options', array() );
     ```

-* `authenticator_bypass` gives you the possibillity to completely bypass the authentication.
+* `authenticator_bypass` gives you the possibility to completely bypass the authentication.
 No authentication will be required then.

     ```php
     add_filter( 'authenticator_bypass', '__return_true' );